ETC-A/etca-asm/README.md

 This is not supposed to be permanent solution and therefore this is not well designed everywhere.
 One of the goals is that it's at least reasoanbly easy to add extensions.

 All discussion related to ETCa happen on the Turing Complete discord: https://discord.gg/Wjdz8RJp7R.
 Ask there if you need help or have an improvement suggestion.
+You also can create an issue or even a PR on github.

 ## Installation